vinceau/fbscraper/README.md

 # Known Issues

-## Duplicated Log Messages
-When the GUI version is activated by `python main.py --gui` the log messages are duplicated.
-Not sure why.
-If you only ever intend on using the GUI version and not the commandline version, you can run `python kivyview.py` instead.

 ## Unicode Problems
 The GUI version of the scraping program can not display certain unicode.
 This is a limitation with the Kivy graphics library.
 It could have been solved by using a completely different graphics library but Kivy was the least painful to use.
 What this means to the end user is that foreign names not in English are often replaced with question marks (?) in the Python GUI.
 Using a terminal/shell with a larger unicode support will solve this problem since the log displayed by the GUI window reflects the log in the terminal anyway.